pololu/pushbutton-arduino/README.md

 ## Monitoring for an event

-The Pushbutton class provides two non-blocking that allow you to monitor the button for transitions.
+The Pushbutton class provides two non-blocking functions that allow you to monitor the button for transitions.
 These functions are powerful and can be used in almost any situation.

 The `getSingleDebouncedPress()` function will return true once for each time it detects the button changing from the released state to the pressed state.
 The `getSingleDebouncedRelease()` function will return true once for each time it detects the button changing from the pressed state to the released state.